 The Drop period begins on the first day of classes and ends on the 45th instructional day (for ½ session deadlines see chart).
 During this time, students can alter their schedule as long as they remain in a minimum of 12 credits of degree activities.
 A “drop” is removed from the student schedule and does not appear on transcripts.
 Drops and withdrawals after the add period ends require a hard copy form and must be processed by the Registrar’s Office.
 There are no on-line drops after the add period ends.
 The last day to withdraw from a course is the last day of instruction.

-*BBW drop deadlines may be earlier than Olin’s.
+*BBW drop deadlines may be earlier or later than Olin’s.
 When cross-registering, you abide by the rules and deadlines established by the host school.
 Read your confirmation email very carefully and save it for future reference.

 Conversely, students wishing to participate in cross-registration will be allowed to alter their Olin schedule to accommodate cross-registration requests if the host school's add/drop period extends beyond Olin’s.
 This will be done in the Registrar’s Office once the confirmation of the cross-registered request is received.
 The reason for this is due to the variable times at which we can honor cross-registration requests depending on the host school’s registration times.

 The Add, Drop and Course Withdrawal periods are prorated for half-semester courses.
 See the Calendar with Academic Deadlines for each semester's exact dates.